 I like to keep things simple.
 I know there are heaps of things I 'should' be doing.
 Pfft!
 Here's what I'm committed to, this list of seven:

 Sleep Hygiene - Menopause has landed and made herself at home in my body for the time being.
 Sleeplessness is a side effect I am not enjoying.
-It was common for me to be wide awake at 4am cleaning out the pantry or preparing a meal ready to turn on the thermomix at a respectable hour.
+Last month it was common for me to be wide awake at 4am cleaning out the pantry or preparing a meal ready to turn on the thermomix at a respectable hour.
 Ha ha!
 I now have a lovely sleep hygiene regime that is serving me well.
 I am exercising my will and staying in bed using meditation and body relaxing strategies when my mind is overactive.
-It was tough going for a few months.
-Worth persevering.
-I’ve been sleeping well and waking refreshed most days.
+I don’t like it and I am persevering with it.
+Grrrrrrr ……

 Exercise - I no longer have to think about it.
 It’s a practice that occurs every day.
 It is a combination of Fit 45, spin, yoga, pilates, walking or weights.
 It happens in the morning or early evening, usually at the gym and sometimes at home or in the park.
 I keep it flexible with the commitment to move every day for 45 minutes.
 This is a practice that serves my mind, body and emotional wellbeing in good stead.
 Easy.
 And ….
 I love it!
 I’m in my happy place with this one.

 Meditation - First thing in the morning, I allow myself the gift of waking slowly and mindfully, breathing and reading a meditative text.
-Takes up 10-15 minutes of my morning before my feet hit the floor.
+Takes all of 5 minutes.
 A similar practice in the evening.

 Journal - I write at night.
 Sometimes I vent, reflect on the day, review what worked and what needs improvement, what and who I’m grateful for.
 I never read it.
 This practice sets up my sleep routine.

 Hydration - I keep a one litre jug of filtered water infused with fresh herbs, cucumber or lemon, whatever I feel like really.
 It gets refilled.
 I measure it so I can monitor my intake.
 Saves me guessing.
-Sometimes I track it on my fitbit and sometimes I don’t.
-I’ve noticed that if I’m tired, it generally has something to do with my hydration levels.
+I’ve noticed that if I’m tired or sugar craving, it generally has something to do with my hydration levels.
 Steel water bottles are great for the car.
 They keep water cool in summer and herbal tea warm in winter.
 Love these!
 I have different sizes to suit what I’m doing.

 Nature - I need time in it every day.
 It might be trimming my roses, picking at my succulent garden or extracting a weed.
 It may be a walk in the sun or rain.
 As long as I get out.